 So They Can

 Neil and his wife Sharon are doing their part to keep dreams alive for young Africans.
 They are ambassadors for So They Can.
 The nonprofit organization provides education, housing, and investment in African communities.
-So They Can builds schools and medical clinics – they provide a loving home to orphaned and discplaced children, and they invest in social businesses.
+So They Can builds schools and medical clinics – they provide a loving home to orphaned and displaced children, and they invest in social businesses.
 These businesses create jobs and develop sustainable revenue.
-Check them out at So They Can.
+Check them out at So They Can or click this image to donate.